nyxnor/onionwash/README.md

-# Onion-Wash - sanitize tor configuration files
+# OnionWash - sanitize tor configuration files

 If you don't clean your onions, you might only see half of a worm after a bite.